usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 You’ve defined the problem, prioritized user needs, mapped the current experience, and crafted a product vision.
 Now it’s time to connect your discovery work to a real-world acquisition outcome: the Statement of Objectives.

 This is the type of language the government uses to communicate goals to industry without dictating the solution.
 Your draft SOO should capture:
-* The problem we’re trying to solve
+* The problem we’re trying to solve.
-* The mission outcomes we want to achieve
+* The mission outcomes we want to achieve.
-* The performance expectations or success metrics
+* The performance expectations or success metrics.
-* And any significant constraints or environmental factors
+* And any significant constraints or environmental factors.

 **SOO Structure**

 Encourage teams to use this structure (modify as needed):
 1. Background / Context
    * Why is this needed?
 What are the drivers?
-   * Reference the user pain points, policy shifts, or fraud concerns
+   * Reference the user pain points, policy shifts, or fraud concerns.
 2. Problem Statement / Objective
-   * A 1–2 sentence description of what the government aims to solve or improve
+   * A 1–2 sentence description of what the government aims to solve or improve.
 3. Desired Outcomes
    * What should this solution achieve for users, staff, or the public?
-   * Building out the statement of objectives to align with the product vision
+   * Building out the statement of objectives to align with the product vision.
 4. Performance Considerations
    * What would success look like?
 How should it be measured?
 5. Constraints / Environment
-   * Any legal, policy, or tech factors that must be considered
+   * Any legal, policy, or tech factors that must be considered.

 **Brainstorm Prompts for Teams**